 This course is designed to provide students with a broad knowledge of educational issues at the local and state levels.
 Students will travel to Austin, Texas, and participate in various activities, including attending a superintendent’s conference, visit state legislative offices, meet with state-level educational leaders, etc.

 This course is designed to provide students with a broad knowledge of educational issues at the national level.
 Students will travel to the greater Washington, DC area and participate in various activities, including meeting with national education and association officials, visit historical sites related to leaders and leadership events, visit federal government buildings and officials, etc.

 EDDL 7388 (3-3-0) Treatise I (Research and Prospectus)

-Doctoral students will be guided and assisted in the development of their dissertation proposals, writing dissertation chapters, design, data analysis, preparing articles for publication, developing research proposals for professional conferences, and other professional arenas.
-Emphasis will be placed on individual student work with their chair and Dissertation Committee members.
+Doctoral students will be guided and assisted in the development of their treatise proposals, writing treatise chapters, design, data analysis, preparing articles for publication, proposing research proposals for professional conferences, and other professional arenas.
+Emphasis will be placed on individual student work with their chair and Treatise Committee members.

-Prereq: Students must have their dissertation proposal approved by the Human Subjects Committee prior to completion of this course.
+Prereq: Students must have their treatise proposal approved by the Ed.D.
+Committee for research involving human subjects prior to completion of this course.
 Students must maintain continuous enrollment in this course until this occurs.